kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Disease</summary>
-    You are specialized in diseases, with Expertise on checks to identify and treat them.
+    You are specialized in diseases, with <b>Expertise</b> on checks to identify and treat them.
 The skill includes knowledge of magical diseases, and you would be able to deduce if it is of a magical origin (Int check).
 You could trace a disease to its origin by interviewing patients (Cha check).
 In addition you know how to properly protect yourself while in areas with sick people.
   </details>

   <details>
-    <summary>Folk (group)</summary>
+    <summary>Folk (<b>group</b>)</summary>
     You can take this skill multiple times.
 Select a different folk each time.
 You are trained in treating members of that folk as well.
   </details>

   <details>
     <summary>Forensics</summary>
     Some would describe the fascination with dead bodies as "morbid" or "creepy", but you don't understand all the fuss.
 Everyone dies someday and it's important to know what happened to them.
 You know how to figure out how the deceased came to be that way.
-By carefully studying the surrounding environment and reconstructing events, you have Expertise on answering questions such as, "What killed them?"
+By carefully studying the surrounding environment and reconstructing events, you have <b>Expertise</b> on answering questions such as, "What killed them?"
 "How long have they been dead?"
 "Were they killed here or elsewhere and then dumped here?" etc.
   </details>

   <details>
     <summary>Humoral Theory</summary>
     You are fully aware of how most conditions are caused by imbalance on the humors, i.e. body fluids.
 Each of the humors are governed by an element, and that is the reason why some conditions, injuries and illnesses need to be cleaned (adding water), others need to be cleaned and kept dry.
-You are skilled at diagnosing the imbalance and treating it, and have Expertise on checks regarding long term care.
+You are skilled at diagnosing the imbalance and treating it, and have <b>Expertise</b> on checks regarding long term care.
 In addition, if you take care of wounded people during a long rest you can spend one use of leeches and restore hp equal to your proficiency bonus plus the creature’s maximum number of Hit Dice.
   </details>

   <details>